MLblog/jads_kaggle/CONTRIBUTING.md

 Here are the necessary steps to create and activate one on a windows machine using command window:

 1. Install `virtualenv` using `pip install virtualenv`
+2. Install `pip install flake8`
-2. Install `pip install virtualenvwrapper-win`
+3. Install `pip install virtualenvwrapper-win`
-3. Create the virtual environment using `mkvirtualenv kaggle_env`.
+4. Create the virtual environment using `mkvirtualenv kaggle_env`.
 This new environment copy all the libraries that exist at the `base environment`.
 For this reason, be sure that your `base environment` is properly working.
-4. Go to the folder where the `jads_kaggle` repository is located using `cd .../jads_kaggle`
+5. Go to the folder where the `jads_kaggle` repository is located using `cd .../jads_kaggle`
-5. In this folder set `kaggle_env` using the command `setprojectdir .`.
+6. In this folder set `kaggle_env` using the command `setprojectdir .`.
 Now, every time that you activate `kaggle_env` (using the command `workon kaggle_env`) the path `cd .../jads_kaggle` will be automatically set
-6. To activate the virtual environment in Anaconda, you have to use `Anaconda Prompt` and type `workon kaggle_env`
+7. To activate the virtual environment in Anaconda, you have to use `Anaconda Prompt` and type `workon kaggle_env`
-7. You can return to the `base environment` anytime using the command 'deactivate'
+8. You can return to the `base environment` anytime using the command 'deactivate'

 More information can be found in the [userguide](https://virtualenv.pypa.io/en/stable/userguide/) and in the [Blog](http://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/)